amattu2/better-vinwiki/README.md

 You likely will not want to leave them as the defaults.

 > **Warning**: When using `PUBLIC_URL` for subdirectory deployments, some functionality may not work
 > as expected.
 This app does not officially support subdirectory deployments.
+If you aren't deploying
+> on a subdirectory, don't define this option.

 # VINwiki REST API Docs